top of page

 Volume 186, Issue Supplement_2, September-October 2021

-Editors: CAPT Heather King and Dr. Emily Bell
+Dr. Emily Bell

 Military nurses have been placed in the forefront of clinical and leadership roles during the COVID-19 pandemic.
 Serving in critical roles, military nurses have spearheaded innovations in clinical practice, conducted research, and implemented evidence-based practice projects that have advanced the capabilities of the Armed Forces Nurse Corps.
 This collection captures and highlights many of these military nursing contributions combating the COVID-19 pandemic.